 Coronavirus (COVID-19) Response • Have you downloaded COVIDWISE, Virginia's COVID-19 exposure notification app?
 Add your phone to the fight here.
 For up-to-date information, assistance, and resources from across state government, click here.

-WHEREAS, National Minority Health Month is an inclusive initiative recognizing the unique health needs of African American, Hispanic, Asian, Native American, and other minority populations with the aim of strengthening the capacities of local communities to eliminate the disproportionate incidence of premature death and preventable illness among these populations; and
+WHEREAS, National Minority Health Month is an inclusive initiative recognizing the unique health needs of African American, Latino, Asian, Native American, and other racial/ethnic minority populations with the aim of strengthening the capacities of local communities to eliminate the disproportionate incidence of premature death and preventable illness among these populations; and

 WHEREAS, since 2001, April has been observed across the country as National Minority Health Month; and

-NOW, THEREFORE, I, Ralph S. Northam, do hereby recognize April 2018 as VIRGINIA MINORITY HEALTH MONTH in the COMMONWEALTH OF VIRGINIA and I call this observance to the attention of all our citizens.
+NOW, THEREFORE, I, Ralph S. Northam, do hereby recognize April 2019 as VIRGINIA MINORITY HEALTH MONTH in the COMMONWEALTH OF VIRGINIA and I call this observance to the attention of all our citizens.